When you’ve spent hundreds, if not thousands of dollars on purchasing a new printer/copier, you want it to last a long time.

 Manufacturers include a duty cycle number that is much higher than the recommended print volume per month to showcase the power of the machine, not to encourage this printing level on an ongoing basis.

-Maintenance plans provide high-quality toner automatically shipped to you as needed, highly tenured service technicians, immediate phone support, and the assurance that you will always have a working machine.
+Maintenance plans provide services like high-quality toner automatically shipped to you as needed, access to trained service technicians, immediate phone support, and the assurance that you will always have a working machine.

-Maintenance plans eliminate the concerns of cheap supplies, broken parts, or getting stuck with a dead machine.
+Maintenance plans eliminate the concerns of purchasing cheap supplies, broken parts or getting stuck with a machine that is not operational.

-Without a maintenance plan, you are stuck with finding and purchasing costly toner as needed and, if the machine breaks or has a problem, service technicians are next to impossible to find.
+Without a maintenance plan, you will have to find and purchase supplies as needed and, if the machine breaks or has a problem, service technicians for your brand of machine can be difficult to find.